 Budget-friendly tips to increase your home’s value

-Whether you’re planning to sell or you simply want to build equity in your home, these budget-friendly home upgrade tips are for you.
+Whether you’re planning to sell, want to build equity or you just want to better appreciate your home, these budget-friendly home upgrades will help.

 Tip 1: Get expert opinions

-Pro tip from a Vancouver realtor: focus on the first rooms that buyers see when they look at your listing and walk through your door.
+Pro tip from a Vancouver realtor: Focus on the first rooms that buyers see when they look at your listing and walk through your door.
 If the first room they see is your kitchen, then that’s the first room to improve on your to do list.
-Don’t have a realtor?
-You can find a local real estate agent through the BCFSA.

 Tip 2: Get an inspection

 Live in an older home?
 Get an inspector to search for problems that aren’t cosmetic.
-A professional home inspection is crucial to keep you safe and secure and keep your property in great shape.
-When you hire a home inspector, they’ll check for hidden things that need fixing, like deteriorating roofs and shingles, mold, rot, corrosion, pests and termites, windows & doors, and outdated or failing electrical systems.
-Find the tools you need to maintain your home at Home Hardware where BCAA Members earn 2% in CAA Dollars online.
+When you hire a home inspector, they’ll check for hidden things that need fixing, like deteriorating roofs and shingles, window and door seals, as well as mold, rot, corrosion, pests, termites and outdated or failing electrical systems.
+Find the tools you need to maintain your home at Walmart where BCAA Members earn up to 1% in CAA Dollars online.

-An inspector may discover hidden concerns that could negatively impact your home's value.
+An inspector may discover hidden concerns that, if left alone, could negatively impact your home's value.
 For example, a small hidden water leak could quickly become a big and expensive problem.
-Just like dental work, the longer you delay your home repairs, the more expensive those repairs will become.
-You can find a BC home inspector through the Home Inspectors Association of BC.
+Here’s our guide to water damage prevention, plus our winter plumbing checklist to prevent flooding and leaks.

 Tip 3: Paint it